Shriraksha-Bhat/DBMS_Mini-Projrct/README.md

 ![](Registration(Output).PNG)

-ADMIN LOGIN PAGE: It contains Admin Login window, after clickicking Login button if the values are correct then the message will pop up as Login Successful or it will pop up as Invalid E-mail/Password.
+ADMIN LOGIN PAGE: It contains Admin Login window, after clicking Login button if the values are correct then the message will pop up as Login Successful or it will pop up as Invalid E-mail/Password.
 ![](Admin(Login).PNG)

 ![](Admin(LoginSuccess).PNG)